M.S. in Vision Science

 - VSCI-V 725 Introduction to Retinal Disease Research (3cr.)
 P: Permission of the Instructor This course will examine the underlying structural and functional systems that support our rich visual experience and are damaged by retinal disease.

-- OPT-V VSCI-V The Motility of the Eye (4cr.)
+- VSCI-V 754 The Motility of the Eye (4cr.)
 P: V 665 or equivalent.
 Quantitative and qualitative study of eye movements and myologic reflexes, monocular and binocular, and related phenomena.

 - VSCI-V 765 Vision Sciences Seminar (1cr.)
 Students in the Ph.D. program in Vision Science are required to take this seminar and make a presentation annually.

 - VSCI-V 768 Special Topics in Vision Science (1-4cr.)
 Covers topics that are not offered on a regular basis.
 Possible topics include cell and molecular biology as it relates to the eye and vision, comparative studies of the vertebrate eye, current research, experimental design, optical and ophthalmic instruments, pathology, and pharmacology.
 This course may be taken for credit more than once when different topics are covered.

 - VSCI-V 791 Quantitative Methods for Vision Research (3cr.)
 Introduction to communication theory approach to problems in vision.
 Topics include the sensory nerve code, representation of nerve messages by orthogonal functions, sampling theorem, linear filters, Fourier analysis in one and two dimensions, analysis of directional data, stochastic processes, and signal detection theory.

 - VSCI-V 792 Ethical Issues in Scientific Research (1cr.)
 This required course explores the ethical issues and dilemmas raised by research in the biological sciences.